maheshwari-ank/CheckmateChallenge/README.md

 - Run the app in Android Studio

 ## Features
-- Select difficulty level
+-  Progress through difficulty levels seamlessly after completing each puzzle.
-- Solve puzzles for checkmate
+-  Solve chess puzzles for checkmate
-- Interact with drag-and-drop pieces
+-  Interact by touching and placing chess pieces with ease.
-- Utilize hints and undo moves
+-  Access both reset and undo options for refining puzzle-solving strategies.
 -  Track progress and revisit puzzles